Tips for Supporting Fussy Eaters

 4. Open up the conversation around food

-In our kindergarten class, we use strong language when it comes to communicating with the children around mealtimes.
-We encourage the children to vocalise their feelings but also to try new things, as even our best eaters can be hesitant at times.
+For our Preschool / Kindergarten children, we use strong language when it comes to communicating around mealtimes.
+We encourage the children to vocalise their feelings but also to try new things, as even our best eaters can sometimes be hesitant.

-We often find that they don’t want to eat something if it’s not their ‘favourite’ so there’s been a lot of education around still eating something even if it’s not your favourite food.
-Some of the reasons we say to them include:
+We often find children don’t want to eat something if it’s not their ‘favourite’.
+Educators talk about the importance of still eating something even if it’s not a child’s favourite food:

 “It may not be your favourite food but you need to try all of the food on your plate.”

 “It might not be your favourite but it helps your body grow and it’s good for you.”